Terrell Lamont Strayhorn

-Education and career
+Early life and education

 Strayhorn is a native of Virginia Beach, Virginia.
 He was educated in the Virginia Beach Public Schools system and graduated with high honors from Kempsville High School.

 Following high school graduation, he enrolled at the University of Virginia (UVA) in Charlottesville where he earned a bachelor's degree (BA) in religious studies and music.
 During his studies, Strayhorn was part of UVA's Air Force Reserve Officer Training Corp (ROTC) and was an active member of UVA's Black Voices Gospel Choir.
 He served for several years as Minister of Music of the First Baptist Church-Main Street.

-Strayhorn earned a master's degree (M.Ed.) in education policy studies with a cognate in higher education from the Curry School of Education at the University of Virginia.
+Strayhorn earned a master's degree (M.Ed.) in education policy studies with a cognate in higher education from UVA's School of Education and Human Development (formerly the Curry School of Education).
 His master's thesis focused on re-segregation of higher education, arguing the need for affirmative action policies in college admissions at public universities.
 After completing a master's in education policy, Strayhorn accepted a job as research associate at the Council of Graduate Schools (CGS) in Washington, D.C.

 Strayhorn returned to graduate school at Virginia Polytechnic Institute and State University (Virginia Tech), and earned a Ph.D. in higher education, and educational research and evaluation.
 His doctoral advisor was Don G. Creamer and his dissertation examined factors influencing the persistence of graduate students.